HuaMick/20250526_Reejig/docs/tasks-prd-onet-data-pipeline.md

     - Add examples of both standard and LLM-enhanced API responses
     - Document performance and cost considerations
   - [ ] 7.4 Create integration tests for the LLM-enhanced skill gap analysis

+- [ ] 8.0 **Phase 8: API Data Normalization Pipeline (OPTIONAL/OUT OF SCOPE)**
+  - [ ] 8.1 Design and implement an ETL pipeline for API data
+    - Create transformation functions to convert API landing table data to normalized schema
+    - Implement deduplication and data quality checks
+    - Add incremental loading capability to avoid duplicating data
+  - [ ] 8.2 Create scheduling for periodic API data normalization
+    - Implement a schedule to run the normalization pipeline at regular intervals
+    - Add logging and monitoring for the scheduled process
+  - [ ] 8.3 Create integration tests for the normalization pipeline
+    - Test data transformation accuracy
+    - Test incremental loading functionality
+    - Test error handling and recovery
+  - [ ] 8.4 Update documentation with details on the normalization process
+    - **IMPLEMENTATION NOTE:** While the on-demand API fetching with caching currently stores data in landing tables, a full ETL pipeline to normalize this data into the core tables would be a valuable future enhancement.
+This was deprioritized as we've already demonstrated API data fetching capability, and the current implementation is sufficient for the skill gap analysis features.
+Additionally, this would benefit from further product design input before implementation.